Register for a Google Play Developer account

 - Device catalog: View and manage the devices that are compatible with your app.

-- App bundle explorer: Inspect each app version, download artifacts, and see what Google Play generates for dynamic delivery.
+- App bundle explorer: Inspect each app version, download artifacts, and see what Google Play generates for delivery.

 - Store presence: Main store listing, Custom store listings, Store listing experiments, LiveOps, Store settings, Translation service